robreuss/ElementalController/README.md

 ### CocoaPods
 Coming soon.
 For now use Carthage to intgrate the iOS/macOS/tvOS frameworks, or just clone the repo and add the files to your project directly.
 ### Carthage
-Using a Cartfile, you can get the ElementalController framework for iOS, tvOS, and macOS, without needing to worry about it's dependency on [BlueSocket](https://github.com/IBM-Swift/BlueSocket).
-Here's what you need to add to your Cartfile:
+Using a Cartfile, you get the ElementalController framework automatically compiled for iOS, tvOS, and macOS, without needing to worry about it's dependency on [BlueSocket](https://github.com/IBM-Swift/BlueSocket).
+Here's what you need to add to your Cartfile, which must be located in your project directory:

 `github "robreuss/ElementalController" ~> 0.0.4`

-Once you run the command `carthage update` you'll find the frameworks available in your project folder under "Carthage/Build".
+Then you run the command `carthage update` and you'll find the frameworks available in your project folder under "Carthage/Build".
 You should only need to add ElementalController by dragging it from there to the Embedded Binaries section of your target, but not BlueSocket.

 Learn more about [Carthage](https://github.com/Carthage/Carthage).

-## Usage
+## Basic Use
+### Sample Applications
+The sample applications for [iOS](https://github.com/robreuss/ElementalController_iOS_Sample) and [Linux / macOS](https://github.com/robreuss/ElementalController_Linux_Sample) are the best way to get to know how to use ElementalController.
 ### Client-Side
 Here's an example of setting up the framework with a few elements on the client side.
 This is not a complete representation of available functionality.